kirkpsmith/rfb-dev-kit/docs/fabrication.md

 ## Cut alignment pins {pagestep}
 Using a [tubing cutter]{qty:1, cat:tool, Note:"Anything capable of producing a clean, square cut on plastic tubing withing deforming the tube"}, cut two pieces of [1/8" outside diameter hard plastic tubing]{qty: 10 cm, Note: "1/8 inch OD PTFE tubing works well"} into 5 cm lengths.

-This will produce two [alignment pins]{output, qty:2}, which should fit smooth
+This will produce two [alignment pins]{output, qty:2}, which should fit smoothly in to the alignment pin holes in the cell bodies.